freifeld/fastSCSP/Readme.md

 The Python wrapper was also tested on Windows 7 Professional 64-bit.
 The Matlab and C++ wrapper should *probably* work on Windows.

-Regardin Mac: we are fairly optimistic about it, but as we don't have access at the moment to a Mac with CUDA set up we couldn't test it.
+Regarding Mac: we are fairly optimistic about it, but as we don't have access at the moment to a Mac with CUDA set up we couldn't test it.

 General Requirements
 --------------------